Meike-K/hello_genomics_calc_py36/README.md

 Reproducibility is a core goal of FASTGenomics, but it is difficult to achieve this without your help.
-Docker helps to freeze the exact code your app is using, but code without documentation is difficult to use, so an app is expected to have a documentation and provide a so called "summary" of its results (as [CommonMark]).
+Docker helps to freeze the exact code your app is using, but code without documentation is difficult to use, so an app is expected to have a documentation and provide a so called "summary" of its results (as [Markdown]).
 You need to store it as `/fastgenomics/summary/summary.md` - otherwise it would be ignored.

 While a generic documentation of your application is specified in the manifest.json,